cashubtc/nuts/xx.md

 }
 ```

-`openid_discovery` is the OpenID Connect Discovery endpoint which has all the information necessary for a client to authenticate with the service. `protected_endpoints` is an array of objects that specify each endpoint that requires a CAT in the request headers. `method` is the HTTP method and `path` the path for the endpoint that is protected.
+`openid_discovery` is the OpenID Connect Discovery endpoint which has all the information necessary for a client to authenticate with the service. `client_id` is the OpenID Connect Client ID that the wallet needs to use to authenticate.

+`protected_endpoints` is an array of objects that specify each endpoint that requires a CAT in the request headers. `method` is the HTTP method and `path` the path for the endpoint that is protected.

 The `path` can either be a string (exact match), such as `"/v1/auth/blind/mint"` or a regex pattern such as `"^/v1/mint/quote/bolt11/.*"`.